xluciadh/bio-volumentations/docs/source/examples.rst

 Example: Transforming a Single Image
 ************************************

-To create the transformation pipeline, you just need to instantiate all desired transformations (with the desired parameter values) and then feed a list of these transformations into a new :class:`Compose` object.
+To create a transformation pipeline, you just need to instantiate all desired transformations (with the desired parameter values) and then feed a list of these transformations into a new :class:`Compose` object.

-Optionally, you can specify a datatype conversion transformation that will be applied after the last transformation in the list, e.g. from the default :class:`numpy.ndarray` to a :class:`torch.Tensor`.
+Optionally, you can specify a datatype conversion transformation that will be applied after the last transformation in the list, for example from the default :class:`numpy.ndarray` to a PyTorch :class:`torch.Tensor`.
 You can also specify the probability of actually applying the whole pipeline as a number between 0 and 1.
 The default probability is 1 (always apply).
 See the `docs <https://biovolumentations.readthedocs.io/1.2.0/>`_ for more details.

 The :class:`Compose` object is callable.
-The data is passed as a keyword argument, and the call returns a dictionary with the same keywords and corresponding transformed images.
-This might look like an overkill for a single image, but will come handy when transforming images with annotations.
+The data is passed as keyword arguments, and the call returns a dictionary with the same keywords and corresponding transformed data.
+This might look like an overkill for a single image, but it will come handy when transforming images with additional targets.
 The default key for the image is :class:`image`.

 .. code-block:: python